Mr-Io/c-language-solutions/docs/solutions/chapter_1.rst

 Notes:

-    * We make use of the previous functions
-      `getline` and `stripline` to get the lines without trailing blanks, tabs and newlines.
+    * We make use of `stripline` from :ref:`exercise-1_18` to get the lines without trailing blanks, tabs and newlines.
       This way `reverse` function logic is only about reversing the string.
     * Notice that we do not use an auxiliary char array to reverse the string, making it more memory efficient (at the expense maybe of some code readability).
-      Is this better?
-Depends, but we could argue that `reverse` function *does one thing and does it well*.

 Exercise 1-20